jurjukn/NearMePedia/README.md

 Using React hooks and Redux for state management

-App is tested and fully works on Android device
+App is tested on Android device